LiamCurmideGray/mobile-single-sign-on/src/context/ReadMeUserAuthContext/UserAuthContext.md

 These classes are in fact our `{children} = Home.js , Login.js, Sign`

- 3. As noticed we have already exported `UserAuthContextProvider` to be allowed and used within the `App.js` however we want to ensure that the remainder classes are able to make use of our methods
-	 1. So we can actually export the `useContext` in another method outside of our main method so that the other classes only need to import one small thing.
+ 3. As noticed we have already exported `UserAuthContextProvider` to be allowed and used within the `App.js` however we want to ensure that the remainder classes are able to make use of our methods.
+So we can actually export the `useContext` in another method outside of our main method so that the other classes only need to import one small thing.

 Use: